JuanCampbsi/api_go_rest/README.md

 # Run the application in development mode
 $ go run main.go

-# In order to create a container for this application, you'll need to run a specific Docker command.
+# In order to create a container for this application, you'll need to run Docker command.
 #Please ensure that Docker is already installed on your machine before proceeding.
 #If you don't have Docker installed, you can download it from the
 #[official website](https://www.docker.com/products/docker-desktop).